Evacuations ordered as California storm knocks out power

 Associated Press

-SAN FRANCISCO (AP) — Evacuations have been ordered in high-risk coastal areas of California as a huge storm bears down on the state.
-It’s bringing heavy winds and rain, knocking out power to more than 76,000 customers in the San Francisco Bay Area alone and flooding roadways Wednesday evening.
-People have been told to evacuate in part of Santa Barbara County where mudslides killed 23 people in 2018.
-County officials estimate hundreds of people have been told to leave their homes.
-The storm is expected to intensify through Wednesday evening and into Thursday.
-It follows two other atmospheric rivers that recently brought heavy rain and snow to the drought-stricken state.
+SAN FRANCISCO (AP) — Officials in California have ordered evacuations in a high-risk coastal area where mudslides killed 23 people in 2018 as a huge storm barrels through the state.
+The storm is bringing high winds and rain that threaten widespread flooding and have knocked out power to more than 100,000 people.
+Most of the San Francisco Bay Area will remain under flood warnings into late Thursday night.
+In Southern California, the storm is expected to peak in intensity overnight into early Thursday morning.
+Hundreds of people have been told to evacuate in part of Santa Barbara County where mudslides killed 23 people in 2018.

 Copyright 2023 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.